Start Printed Page 2960

 The boundaries of patent protected subject matter should be clearly delineated and the scope of each claim made clear on filing of a patent application to facilitate examination and the publishing and patenting of claims that best serve the public notice function.
 In this regard, the USPTO is seeking public comment on advantages and disadvantages of applicants employing the following practices when preparing their patent applications:

 1. Presenting claims in a multi-part format by way of a standardized template that places each claim component in separate, clearly marked, and designated fields.
-For instance, a template may facilitate drafting and review of claims by separately delineating each claim component into separate fields for the preamble, transitional phrase, and each particular claim limitation.
+For instance, a template may facilitate drafting and review of claims by separately delineating each claim component into separate fields for the preamble, Start Printed Page 2961transitional phrase, and each particular claim limitation.

 2. Identifying corresponding support in the specification for each of the claim limitations utilizing, for example, a claim chart or the standardized template described above.
 This practice could be particularly beneficial where claims are amended or where a continuing application (continuation, divisional, continuation-in-part) is filed.